 Our approach will integrate all forms of public transport - including rail services, local buses and community and DRT - to provide a seamless, attractive, and comprehensive rural public transport network.
-We will work to adapt existing rail and bus stations in rural Mobility (Travel) Hubs, offering improved real- time information provision, waiting facilities and cycle and car parking, supported by a more unified, integrated ticketing system.
-The importance of first/last mile connections should not be underestimated - investment will be forthcoming to ensure safe, well-maintained links are provided to Mobility (Travel) Hubs and major attractors, including key transport hubs.
+We will work to adapt existing rail and bus stations in rural travel hubs, offering improved real- time information provision, waiting facilities and cycle and car parking, supported by a more unified, integrated ticketing system.
+The importance of first/last mile connections should not and will not be under-estimated - investment will be forthcoming to ensure safe, well-maintained links are provided to travel hubs and major attractors, including key transport hubs.
 For example, we will investigate where best to locate any new bus stations or interchange facilities in Huntingdon and the market towns, where this is required.
 Wherever possible, these will be closely aligned with other modes and interchanges, for example rail stations.

-As part of this overarching package, due consideration will be given to car share schemes, improving the safety of our active travel routes, whilst examining the appropriate implementation of e-bike and e-scooter schemes within the towns of Huntingdonshire.
+As part of this overarching package, due consideration will be given to car share schemes, improving the safety of our active travel routes, whilst and examining the appropriate implementation of e-bike and e-scooter schemes within the towns of Huntingdonshire.